storres20/todolist-test/README.md

 # Project Name

-> This is the TODO LIST project for Module 2
+> This is the TODO LIST testing project for Module 2

 ## Built With

-- HTML, CSS, javascript, Linters and webpack
+- HTML, CSS, javascript, jest testing, Linters and webpack
 - Git, Github and Visual Studio Code

 ## Live Demo (if available)